MohamedGouaouri/codecla-backend/tasks/8-backend-deployment/deployment.md

 - Build the docker image and give a tag of `codecla-express:v1` for example.
 - Run the container
   - Before running the container, start a MongoDB server using the official MongoDB Docker image.
-  - Ensure that you publish the necessary ports and pass the required environment variables like the database URL, secret keys, etc.
+  - Ensure that you publish the necessary ports and pass the required environment variables like port number, database URL, secret keys, etc.
 - Make sure that all endpoints of your Express.js application work as expected.

 ### 3. Deploy nestjs application